TheQuib/Director/README.md

 ---

-## Multiple locations

-To deploy Director for a different location, copy the `director` folder and update `config.yml` with the new location name, API key, and display list.
-The application itself is identical everywhere, only the config changes.

----

 ## Notes

 - The `api_key` in `config.yml` must match the `api_key` configured on each Cue Pi.
 Requests with a mismatched or missing key will be rejected with a 401 error.
 - Director communicates with the Cue API over plain HTTP on the local network.
 Do not expose the Cue API ports to the internet.
 - If a display card shows amber, the Pi is reachable but the CEC bus is not ready.
 This typically means the TV is in deep sleep.
 Sending the On command will still attempt to wake it.

----

-## About

-Director is the desktop companion to [Cue](https://github.com/TheQuib/cue), a Raspberry Pi based CEC TV control service.